ARM-software/CMSIS_5/CMSIS/NN/Tests/UnitTest/README.md

 Python3 is required.
 It has been tested with Python 3.6 and it has been tested on Ubuntu 16 and 18.

+Make sure to use a `pip` version > 19.0 (or >20.3 for macOS), otherwise tensorflow 2 packages are not available.

 There is a requirement file that can be used to install the dependencies.

 ```